203403/concurrente/README.md

 # concurrente

 ## Thread practice setting
-We user 2 libraries that need be intalled
+We use 2 libraries that need be installed

 A database adapter for python [psycopg2](https://pypi.org/project/psycopg2/)